-- a) Each regular employee in the County service, except employees assigned as crisis workers and members of the Deputy Sheriff's Association, shall be entitled to compensation without appearing for work for the following designated holidays: - (1) January 1st - (2) The third Monday in January known as "Martin Luther King's Birthday" - (3) The third Monday in February known as "President's Day" - (4) The last Monday in May known as "Memorial Day" - (5) July 4th known as "Independence Day" - (6) The first Monday in September known as "Labor Day".
+- Each regular employee in the County service, except employees assigned as a) crisis workers and members of the Deputy Sheriff's Association, shall be entitled to compensation without appearing for work for the following designated holidays: - January 1st (1) - The third Monday in January known as "Martin Luther King's (2) Birthday" - The third Monday in February known as "President's Day" (3) - The last Monday in May known as "Memorial Day" July 4th known as "Independence Day" (4) - (5)

+(6) The first Monday in September known as "Labor Day".

+(7) The 2nd Monday in October known as "Columbus Day"/ "Indigenous People's Day."

+(8) November 11th, known as "Veteran's Day".

+- (9) Thanksgiving Day, designated Thursday in November. - (10) The Friday immediately following Thanksgiving Day.

+(11) December 25th.

-- (7) The 2nd Monday in October known as "Columbus Day"/ "Indigenous People's Day." - (8) November 11th, known as "Veteran's Day". - (9) Thanksgiving Day, designated Thursday in November. - (10) The Friday immediately following Thanksgiving Day. - (11) December 25^{th} . - (12) Every day designated by the President or Governor for a public fast, thanksgiving, or holiday and approved by the Board of Supervisors. - (13) All employees will receive two floating holidays per fiscal year, which may be taken at any time mutually agreed upon by the employee and the appointing authority.
+(12) Every day designated by the President or Governor for a public fast, thanksgiving, or holiday and approved by the Board of Supervisors.

+(13) All employees will receive two floating holidays per fiscal year, which may be taken at any time mutually agreed upon by the employee and the appointing authority.
 Employees will not be permitted to accrue or carry over floating holidays from one fiscal year to the next.